AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Numeric functions.md

 -   Syntax: `floor(n)`.
 -   Description

-    Generates the greatest integer smaller than or equal to a number.
+    Generates the greatest integer that is smaller than or equal to a number.

 -   Parameters